006amanda/tutorIA/SUPPORT.md

 For questions, issues, or requests related to tutorIA, please contact the author directly.

 Please use formal channels to ensure proper support.

+If necessary, please forward your message directly to the author's email address.